 Lana was a frequent guest artist on Hi5netTv’s First Thursdays. “(At) Her first performance both the audience and the cameras went wild,” said *Douglas Bibbey, co-founder and producer.
 These performances drew the attention of Sue Matsuki of Cabaret Hotline Online, and Lana was invited to perform for Sue’s “People You Should Know” show at Don’t Tell Mama in NYC.
 Sue compared Lana’s songs to Christine Lavin and her voice to Sade.

 Local audiences may have caught her music/video performance at Artwell Gallery with Desultory Theatre Club, and the Singer Songwriter Network of Torrington’s Ladies ‘N’ Lyrics shows at The Torrington Historical Society.
-She has performed at the Warner Theatre (including the world premiere of a new musical, “Gefilte Fish Chronicles”), and has sung with Litchfield based swing/jazz/blues band, No Stress.
+She has performed at the Warner Theatre (including the world premiere of a new musical, “Gefilte Fish Chronicles”), and has sung with Litchfield based swing/jazz/blues band, No Stress, and at the Elks Club with the Torrington Symphony Orchestra.
 Regionally, she has had the honor of sitting in with Delta-blues legend, (the late) Big Jack Johnson, and folk artist Livingston Taylor.